 Payment Plan Rules

-Once you're enrolled in the payment plan, you must pay your balance in six months.
+Once you're enrolled in the payment plan, you must pay your balance in 12 months.
 You must follow all the rules below when participating in the payment plan:

 • Personal checks or business checks are not accepted